 The first step in your negotiation strategy has to be figuring out what your contractor rate should be.
 You may have some idea from your full-time job, and you should definitely try to talk to any contractors you know already to find out what they charge.
 One way of starting off is to calculate out your hourly rate by taking your annual salary and dividing by 2,080 – the typical number of working hours in a year.

 Negotiations: Dealing with recruitment agencies

-Clients usually pay agency fees of around 12 to 20 percent of a contractor’s salary, sometimes a lot more for very high skilled consultant.
+Clients usually pay agency fees of around 12 to 20 percent of a contractor’s salary, sometimes a lot more for a very highly skilled consultant.
 Big clients often have fixed margins because of the high volume of placements they require.

 What this means is that during negotiations you may effectively be asking the client to increase their fee, or asking the agent to cut their margin – figuring out which is happening can help you take a more effective negotiation stance.

 But don’t write off recruitment agencies as interfering middlemen.
 They can do you a great service by helping you avoid any gaps between contracts.
 For someone earning £300 a day, a gap of a week means they would need to achieve £307 a day to earn the same amount by the end of the year.
 After a month of no work, the rate would need to be 10 percent higher.